Get PulmCCM’s Weekly Email Update

-In HIT, platelets generally fall by more than 50% five to ten days after heparin exposure (or sooner in previously heparin-exposed patients), usually to <150,000/μl.
+Platelets generally fall by more than 50% five to ten days after heparin exposure in HIT (or sooner in previously heparin-exposed patients), usually to <150,000/μl.

 Some experts have proposed a classification of heparin-induced thrombocytopenia into two types, the life-threatening syndrome being "type II" and the benign being "type I." This scheme may be ill-advised as it encourages conflation and confusion between two profoundly different clinical syndromes, one of which can be lethal.
 For the remainder of this review, HIT refers to the potentially life-threatening thrombogenic complication of heparin exposure.

 Timing and magnitude of thrombocytopenia can be suggestive of HIT, but not diagnostic.
-In HIT, platelet counts usually fall 5-10 days after heparin is begun, but the decline may occur weeks later, even after hospital discharge on outpatient therapy.
-Nor is there a reliable absolute platelet count for diagnosis of HIT.
+Platelet counts usually fall 5-10 days after heparin is begun, but the decline may occur weeks later, even after hospital discharge on outpatient therapy.
+Nor is there a reliable absolute platelet count for a diagnosis.
 Most patients have a >50% drop in platelet count, to an average low of 60,000, and rarely below 20,000.
 However, up to 15% of patients with clinical HIT may remain in the normal range (>150,000) after their decline in platelet count.

-Surgical patients appear more likely to acquire HIT than medical patients.
+Surgical patients appear more susceptible than medical patients.
 Unfractionated heparin (UFH) appears more likely to cause HIT than low-molecular weight heparin (LMWH) among patients undergoing surgery.
-However, this increased risk for HIT from UFH has not been confirmed in medical patients.
+However, this increased risk from UFH has not been confirmed in medical patients.

 A large proportion (20 to 60%) of patients with HIT experience thrombosis, more often venous than arterial.
 Deep venous thrombosis, myocardial infarction, stroke, limb gangrene or acute ischemia, and skin necrosis at heparin injection sites are commonly reported.
 Anaphylaxis is also possible, and may occur with normal platelet counts.

-The anti-PF4 antibodies associated with HIT may persist after an episode of HIT, where they signify continued vulnerability to thrombosis after heparin administration.
+The anti-PF4 antibodies associated with HIT may persist for months or years, and may signify continued vulnerability to thrombosis after heparin administration.
 Patients with clinical HIT should avoid heparin for life.
 However, not all patients with positive testing for HIT antibodies have HIT: anti-PF4 antibodies can also be present in the absence of any history or evidence of clinical HIT, and many such patients receive heparin without complication.
-Other autoantibodies not causing HIT (resulting after heparin exposure or from autoimmune disease) can also cross-react with HIT assays testing for anti-PF4.
+Other autoantibodies not causing the HIT syndrome (resulting after heparin exposure or from autoimmune disease) can also cross-react with anti-PF4 assays.

 Patients with suspected HIT must not receive any additional heparin, and should receive a non-heparin anticoagulant such as argatroban or fondaparinux until HIT can be ruled out.
-Mortality from HIT-related thrombosis has been reported as high as 20%, but is much lower with prompt recognition and treatment.
+Mortality from thrombosis in HIT has been reported as high as 20%, but is much lower with prompt recognition and treatment.

 Diagnosis of HIT

-HIT-related thrombosis can be catastrophic and preventable, and waiting for lab test results may impose dangerous delays in treatment.
-A diagnosis of HIT should thus be made presumptively and empiric treatment initiated in patients with moderate to high probability of HIT.
+Thrombosis can be catastrophic and preventable, and waiting for lab test results may impose dangerous delays in treatment.
+A diagnosis of HIT should thus be made presumptively and empiric treatment initiated in patients with moderate to high probability.

 Lab Tests for HIT